rust-lang-nursery/rust-cookbook/src/net.md

     let request_url = "https://api.github.com/users/ferris-the-crab";
     println!("{}", request_url);

-    // Make a timeout for our request. let timeout = Duration::new(5, 0);
+    // The timeout for the request is set to 5 seconds. let timeout = Duration::new(5, 0);

     let mut client = Client::new()?;